tusharsadhwani/blog/src/pages/post/ast.md

 entering Load()
 ```

-We'll look closer at the code inside `MyVisitor` very soon, but let's examine this output properly first.
+You might notice that the first line output is the entire `Module`.
+The second line is the `Assign` node that is inside the `Module`, and the third line is a `Name` node which is inside that.
+Interesting.

+With that, let's understand what's going on.
 You can imagine this "visitor" moving from up to down, left to right in this tree structure:

 ```text
                <----Module---->